 Rhythms of Liturgy

-- Prayer.
-To support and celebrate with each other through prayer.
+- Prayers of the People.
+Supporting and celebrating with each other through prayer.

 Listen to the Podcast

 Participating with God’s grace in our life long journey as learners.
+We call this spiritual formation.
 The goal?
 To be like Jesus.

 Finding ways for our lives to intersect.
 We can do more together than we can do alone.